Dale–Chall readability formula

-- Capitalize as part of formal title, especially preceding a person’s name: Director of Publications Dan Mangan.
+- Capitalize as part of formal title, especially preceding a person’s name: Director of Strategic Communications Dan Mangan.

-- Lowercase as a common noun or job description: the director of a project, division directors; Dan Mangan is IRA’s publications director.
+- Lowercase as a common noun or job description: the director of a project, division directors; Dan Mangan is IRA’s strategic communications director.

 Discourse(s) (as related to the work of Gee)